Frank-Jan/Compiler/README.md

 * run create_grammars.sh to build the grammar
 * run python3 c2llvm.py [filename] to convert the file to llvm
 * there will be a file [filename].ll in the same directory as [filename].c
+* there will be a file [filename].asm in the same directory as [filename].c

+## Tests
+* The test-script located in tests/Tests.sh will run all [filename].c files located in tests/files
+* The generated .ll and .asm files will be written to the same location
+* Each [filename].c resembles a feature asked from the assignment to prove it's functionality

 ## Mandatory Features Implemented:
 * datatype char,float,int and pointer can be used